 It’s a sensible, slow-burn relationship building strategy – with perhaps the occasional mini-avalanche of interest if you follow the steps.

-Once we start, you get 5 daily lessons by email which take you on a journey to getting noticed.
+Once we start, you get 6 lessons – one per day by email – which take you on a journey to getting noticed.

 …then we get posting and networking.

 Step 1 – Daily Post